Source: Getty Images

 You don’t want to thumb your nose at the government, thinking that an audit won’t happen to you.
 It just might, and if it does, you should be prepared.
 But what can you do to make your tax return less susceptible to the tax man’s eagle eyes?
 Here are several potential strategies.

 Consider preparing your tax return by computer.
 A neatly prepared, computer-generated return looks much better to the tax staffer who will decide whether to audit your return.
 Virtually all reputable tax pros now complete their returns using computers, and there are a number of really good do-it-yourself computer programs for PCs and Macs alike.
-Some websites even allow you to securely complete your tax return from the comfort of your Web browser.
+There are many websites allow you to securely complete your tax return from the comfort of your web browser.
 Turbo Tax Canada is a potential option.

 If you’re unable to use a computer to prepare your return, at least print clearly and carefully.
 Don’t decide to get your revenge on the government by preparing your return with a red crayon.
 A messy return — cross-outs, sloppy handwriting, and smudges — is like hanging a sign on your return that says, “Audit me!”